Strong Feller Regularisation of 1-d Nonlinear Transport by Reflected Ornstein-Uhlenbeck Noise: Literature and Previous Results

-Measure valued processes of this type have been heavily studied in the last 5 years, the most important works to mention are due to Wang, who independently of Dorogovtsev \cite{AAD1,Dorogovtsev+2024} reintroduced the notion of SDEs with interaction on Euclidean spaces, under the name image dependent SDEs 18 years later in \cite{wang2021image} and studied its properties.
-Most notably being the semigroup properties of the measure valued process and smoothness of solution with respect to the initial measure.
-Furthermore the connection between SDEs with interaction and McKean-Vlasov equations (with common noise) and therefore with mean field games, has been drawn.
-Wang and Ren studied regularity properties of McKean Vlasov equations (with common noise) in \cite{ren2019bismut} and Huang and Ren in \cite{huang2021distribution} and Huang in\cite{huang2023regularitiesexponentialergodicityentropy}.

-The measure valued process has also been studied in the context of machine learning by Gess and Konarovskyi in \cite{gess2022conservativespdesfluctuatingmean} with Gvalani and \cite{gess2023stochasticmodifiedflowsmeanfield} with Kassing, where the authors show that the measure valued process induced from SDEs with interaction solves a SPDE arising from machine learning.
-Furthermore they prove the uniqueness of these solutions under regularity assumptions on coefficient functions (\cite{gess2022conservativespdesfluctuatingmean}) and consider central limit theorems (\cite{gess2023stochasticmodifiedflowsmeanfield}).
+Measure-valued processes of this type have been heavily studied in the last five years.
+Wang, who, independently of Dorogovtsev \cite{AAD1,Dorogovtsev+2024}, reintroduced the notion of SDEs with interaction on Euclidean spaces under the name \textit{image-dependent SDEs} in \cite{wang2021image} and studied their properties, most notably the semigroup properties of the measure-valued process and smoothness of solutions with respect to the initial measure.
+Furthermore, the connection between SDEs with interaction and McKean–Vlasov equations with common noise, and therefore mean-field games, was established.
+Wang and Ren studied regularity properties of McKean–Vlasov equations (with common noise) in \cite{ren2019bismut}, and Huang and Ren in \cite{huang2021distribution}, and Huang in \cite{huang2023regularitiesexponentialergodicityentropy}.
+There have also been considerations in the context of machine learning by Gess and Konarovskyi \cite{gess2022conservativespdesfluctuatingmean} and by Gess, Kassing, and Konarovskyi \cite{gess2023stochasticmodifiedflowsmeanfield}, where the authors show that the measure-valued process induced from SDEs with interaction solves an SPDE arising in machine learning.